jbock-java/jbock/README.md

   }
 }
 ````

-After the change, the program prints
+The `parseOrExit` method is very convenient.
+If the input is not valid, it will print a helpful error message and shutdown the JVM,
+which is often the most helpful behaviour.
+If you want more control, you can use the `parse` method instead.

-the following when invoked without any arguments:
+When invoked without any arguments,
+the program now prints the following message:

 <pre><code>Usage: CopyFile SOURCE DEST
 Missing parameter: SOURCE